nbschultz97/Ceradon-UxS-Architect/docs/mission_project_schema.md

 The Ceradon Architect tools exchange mission context using a shared **MissionProject** JSON envelope.
 UxS Architect reads and writes this structure for mission imports, WHITEFROST presets, and ATAK-style exports.

+- Bundles should include `schemaVersion` alongside `version` to mirror the Hub serializer.
+UxS Architect currently writes `"schemaVersion": "1.0"` by default and preserves any version present on import.

 ```jsonc
 {
   "version": "1.0",